 - A mention of School/University Program in the Tekla BIM Awards Booklet

-- Mention in the press release announcing the winners and global online publicity
+- A mention in the press release announcing the winners and global online publicity

 - 2 Year Subscription of Tekla Structures Education License for the School Lab Computers